 - How your account works

-3.2 After the Initial Credit Amount is advanced, the Amount of Credit available through your Payright Account will be set to zero.
-You will not be able to request any further credit advances to make subsequent purchases until you have repaid some of the Initial Credit Amount.
+3.2 After the Initial Credit Amount is advanced, the Amount of Credit available through your Payright Account will be zero.

-3.3 Subject to clause 3.4, if you already have a Payright Account and you have repaid some of the Initial Credit Amount and any fees and charges, you may request further amounts of credit.
-The amount you may request is the difference between your Credit Limit and the amount outstanding under the Payright Account.
+3.3 Subject to clause 3.4, if you already have a Payright Account and a Continuing Credit Contract and you have repaid some of the Initial Credit Amount and any fees and charges, you may request further amounts of credit.
+The amount you may request is the difference between your Initial Credit Limit and the amount outstanding under your Payright Account.

-3.4 Payright will only approve your request for a further advance if:
+3.4 Payright will only approve a new Application if:

-(b) the advance is for a purchase from a Participating Merchant;
+(b) the advance of credit is in relation to a purchase from a Participating Merchant;

-(e) you provide any documentation necessary by Payright or the Participating Merchant to consider your application; and
+(e) you provide any documentation required by Payright or the Participating Merchant to consider your application;

 3.5 A separate Credit and Repayment Schedule will be provided for each subsequent purchase.

-3.6 You may not be entitled to use your Payright Account to pay for the entire cost of a purchase from a Participating Merchant.
+3.6 You may not be entitled to use your Continuing Credit Contract to pay for the entire cost of a purchase from a Participating Merchant.
 After assessing your Application, Payright will advise the Participating Merchant of the Amount of Credit available to you in relation to the proposed purchase.
 You may be required to pay part of the purchase price by way of deposit.
 Payright will advise the Participating Merchant of the minimum deposit required in relation to a particular purchase (if any).
-You must pay any required deposit either directly to the Participating Merchant or if you applied online to Payright during the application process.
-You will not be able to apply your Payright Account to the balance until the deposit has been paid and the Participating Merchant confirms they have provided or delivered the purchase.
+You must pay any required deposit either directly to the Participating Merchant or to Payright as directed during the application process.
+You will not be able to apply your Payright Account to the balance until the deposit has been paid and the Participating Merchant confirms to us they have provided or arranged delivery of the purchase to you.

-3.7 Your Payright Account is not transferrable and can only be used by you.
+3.7 Your Payright Account and Continuing Credit Contract is not transferrable and can only be used by you.

-3.8 Payright may review your Payright Account at any time and you must provide Payright with any information it reasonably requires to conduct such review.
+3.8 Payright may review your Payright Account and Continuing Credit Contract at any time and you must provide Payright with any information it reasonably requires to conduct such review.

 3.10 Payright may close your Payright Account if outstanding amounts have been paid and your account balance has been zero for at least 12 months.
-Payright will give you 30 days’ notice of its intention to close your account.
+Payright will give you 30 days’ notice of its intention to close your Payright Account.

 - Fees and charges

-4.2 You may also be required to pay additional reasonable fees related to the enforcement of the Continuing Credit Contract if you are in default , such as late payment fees or enforcement costs.
+4.2 You may also be required to pay additional reasonable fees related to the enforcement of the Continuing Credit Contract if you are in default, such as Late Payment Fees or Enforcement Fees (if applicable).
 These fees are not for providing the credit and do not fall within the limit described in clause 4.1.

-4.5 Payright may charge to your Payright Account any fees or charges arising under the Continuing Credit Contract including any late payment fees or enforcement fees.
+4.4 Payright may charge to your Payright Account any fees or charges arising under the Continuing Credit Contract including any Late Payment Fees or Enforcement Fees (if applicable).

 - Making purchases

-5.1 You will be required to submit an Application and enter into a Credit and Repayment Schedule in relation to each purchase you make using your Payright Account.
+5.1 You will be required to submit an Application and agree to a Credit and Repayment Schedule in relation to each purchase you make using your Payright Account.
 The Credit and Repayment Schedule will set out the: